 Know what to do next.
 After someone’s engaged with your post, what’s the next part of their journey?
 Do you have a strategy for converting these people from Facebook followers to prospective clients?
 If they click your post, where are they going?
 How does this relate to you?
 And if you are trying to capture their contact info or asking them to contact you, are you offering good reasons and resources to do so?

 Even though social media tends to be more casual than other professional spaces, it’s important to remember that this is still the face—and sometimes first impression—of your business.
 If you’re going to use Facebook to promote your business (which you should), put in the effort to make it great.
 Businesses can’t connect to people on Facebook; the people have to connect to the business by “liking” the page.
 So you’ll have to produce good, relevant content to pull in followers.

 Make a commitment to post regularly.
 Converting visitors into customers is a journey.
 You don’t get there in a single post.
 Only after continuously engaging prospects will you begin to build enough trust to start earning their business.

 Analyze Insights so you know what’s working and what isn’t.
 Test different types of posts, such as images, updates, or videos, as well as different days and times.
 And use that data to continually improve engagement.
 The quality of your posts matters even more than frequency, so you’ll want to put in the extra energy required to make them great.

 Finally, respond promptly to comments or questions.
 If people don’t feel that you’re listening to them, they won’t want to listen to you.

-Follow us on Facebook.com/RMConnect for more marketing inspiration and tips on how to maximize a subscription to American Lifestyle magazine for referrals and repeat business.
-Also like Facebook.com/ALMConnect for shareable content which ties back to your magazine.
+Follow us on Facebook.com/RMConnect for more marketing inspiration and tips on how to maximize a subscription to one of our personally branded magazines for referrals and repeat business.